Keppel MRT station: History

-On 29 October 2015, the station was first officially announced as part of the Stage 6 of the Circle Line.
 Contract 882 for the construction of Keppel station and associated tunnels was awarded China State Construction Engineering Corporation Limited (Singapore Branch) and Nishimatsu Construction Co.
 Ltd. Joint Venture (JV) at a sum of in September 2017.
-Construction began at the end of 2017, with expected completion in 2026.
+Construction began at the end of 2017, with expected completion date of 2025.

-On 25 July 2019, tunnelling works for the CCL6 started with the launch of the Tunnel Boring Machine at Keppel station.
-The TBM will tunnel from Keppel to the existing CCL HarbourFront station.
+On 25 July 2019, tunnelling works for the CCL6 started with the launch of the tunnel boring machine at Keppel station, which tunneled to the existing CCL HarbourFront station.
+Due to the COVID-19 pandemic, transport minister Ong Ye Kung announced in March 2021 that the completion of CCL6 would be delayed by one year to 2026.